 Sand Beach – This little gem on the south eastern part of Mount Desert Island is just 290 yards long, but affords visitors and locals the chance to sink their toes in the sand and sunbathe under the gorgeous summer sun.
 Did we mention that the water temperature rarely tops 55 degrees?

-Thunder Hole – This stop along the way is an area carved out of the rocks over time by the surf that makes a thundering sound and splashing waves when the tide is coming back in.
-Check the tide schedule to hit Thunder Hole at its peak!
+Thunder Hole – This stop along the way is an area carved out of the rocks over time by the surf that makes a thundering sound and splashing waves when the tide is coming in.
+Two hours before high tide experience Thunder Hole at its peak!

 Otter Cliff – Just beyond Thunder Hole are the 110 foot high Otter Cliffs, one of the highest coastal headlands north of Rio de Janeiro.

 The Ocean Path – This 3 mile path begins at the Sand Beach parking lot and meanders north along the coast and ends at Otter Cliff.

 Also along the Park Loop Road, you will find numerous detailed stone bridges built by Rockefeller, as well as lookout points where visitors can park and stop to take in the incredible views.

 Looking for a great lunch stop along the Park Loop Road?
 Be sure to stop at the Jordan Pond House.
 Dating back to the late 1800’s, Jordan Pond offers a traditional Afternoon Tea and Hot Popovers.
 Or savor their famous Lobster Chowder, one of their many items on the lunch or dinner menu.
 Visitors can dine on their lawn at wooden tables facing Jordan Pond.
 Reservations are recommended.

 Jordan Pond (photo at right) is the island’s deepest lake at 150 feet, followed by Long Pond at 113 feet and Eagle Lake at 110 feet.
 The other 19 lakes and ponds range in depth from 5 feet to 66 feet.